gir2017/teamwork_kaggle/module_5/README.md

 ## Retrospective ##
 + The project is too massive to be done within a week.
 + The team had a lot of issues with kaggle and parsing and has wasted a lot of time on solving them.
-+ Feature Engineering had to be skipped due to deadline.
++ Time for Feature Engineering had to be reduced due to deadline.
 + The work has been very stressful under such conditions, the team is not satisfied.